CofluxLabs/coflux/docs/docs/caching.md

 ## Maximum age

-Alternatively, instead of `True`, a _maximum age_ can be specified, either with a numeric value, corresponding to seconds; or as a `datetime.timedelta`.
+Alternatively, instead of passing `True`, a _maximum age_ can be specified, either with a numeric value, corresponding to seconds; or as a `datetime.timedelta`.
 In this case, a previous result (for the same arguments) will only be used if it's within this age:

 ```python
 import datetime as dt